fromtimeimportsleep/Sem4/README.md

 ## Thursday

 - **CS 208** - Basics of Logic and Automata, how they form frameworks to solve problems
-- **CS 218** - How to come up with Algorithms, and what do we look for in them, binary search and its variants
+- **CS 218** - How to come up with Algorithms and what do we look for in them, binary search and its variants

 # Timetable